Household Chore Distribution Calculator

 4. Press Balance Chores and review assignments, imbalance percentage, overload warnings, and any unassigned tasks.

-When you read the result, focus on more than just who got which chores.
+When you read the result, look beyond who received which chores.
 The assignment table shows where each task landed, while the fairness table summarizes total assigned minutes, total weighted burden, and normalized assigned burden for each person.
 The imbalance percentage compares the spread between the highest and lowest normalized burdens relative to the group average.
-Lower values generally mean the workload is more evenly aligned with each person's available time.
-The overload line is also important.
-A plan can look balanced by burden and still exceed someone's stated weekly minutes, which is a clear sign that the household either needs more capacity, fewer chores, or different assumptions.
+Lower values usually mean the household chore distribution is closer to being aligned with each person's available time.
+The overload line matters too.
+A plan can look fair by burden and still exceed someone's stated weekly minutes, which is a clear sign that the household needs more capacity, lighter chores, or different assumptions.

-The calculator uses a deterministic greedy assignment method.
+The household chore distribution calculator uses a deterministic greedy assignment method.
 First, it computes a weighted burden for every chore.
 Then it sorts chores from highest burden to lowest burden.
-Starting with the heaviest chores is intentional.
-Large, frequent, or difficult jobs distort fairness the most, so assigning them early gives the strongest chance of keeping the whole week balanced.
+Starting with the heaviest chores is intentional because large, frequent, or difficult jobs affect fairness more than small errands do, and assigning them early gives the best chance of keeping the whole week balanced.
 For each chore, the calculator chooses the eligible person who currently has the lowest normalized burden.
 In plain language, it asks who is carrying the lightest share relative to their own available time right now.

 Plain-text formula: weightedBurden = minutesPerTask * difficulty * frequencyPerWeek; normalizedAssignedBurden = assignedWeightedBurden / availableMinutesPerWeek; chores are sorted from highest weighted burden to lowest before assignment.

 Here, B is the weekly weighted burden of a chore, m is minutes per task, d is difficulty score, and f is frequency per week.
-A daily task with moderate difficulty can easily outweigh a longer weekly task because it repeats so often.
+A chore that repeats every day can easily outweigh a longer task that happens only once, because frequency multiplies the time commitment across the week.
 This weighted burden is the core number used for balancing.
 The calculator also tracks weekly minutes separately so you can see whether a fair burden split still overloads someone's actual schedule.

 Np = Wp Ap